apurvsikka/ezdb/README.md

-# Project Title
+# EZDB

-EZdb is a simple JSON database for TypeScript for local use
+a simple JSON database for TypeScript for local use

 ![Logo](logo.png)